victor141516/pledge/library/README.md

 npm install @victor141516/pledge
 ```

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.📄 LicenseMIT License - see LICENSE file for details.
+Please feel free to submit a Pull Request.📄

+## License

+MIT License - see LICENSE file for details.